 Managing and administering your membership

-We use the personal information you provide as a member to service your membership and to provide guidance on career options, continued professional development and professional standards.
-This includes sending renewal information, membership magazines, newsletters and handbooks and information about our Annual General Meeting (AGM) to members by mail and email.
-We will also process your personal information if you have chosen to participate in our mentoring programme and to facilitate and support branch and special interest groups, committee and assessment panel members and to provide access to online resources through your IOPConnect account.
-If you are a Chartered Physicist, Charted Engineer, Registered Scientist or Registered Science Technician we will also hold your personal information (including your registration number and registration date) on the relevant register.
+We use the personal information you provide as a member to fulfil and service your membership and to provide guidance on career options, continuing professional development and professional standards.
+This includes sending to members by mail and/or email, renewal information, membership magazines, newsletters and handbooks, and information about our Annual General Meeting (AGM) and elections to Council.
+We will also process your personal information if you have chosen to participate in any of our mentoring programmes, and to facilitate and support nations, branch and Special Interest Groups, committee and assessment panels and to provide access to online resources through your IOPConnect account.
+If you are a Chartered Physicist, Chartered Engineer, Incorporated Engineer, Engineering Technician, Chartered Scientist, Registered Scientist, or Registered Science Technician we will also hold your personal information (including your registration number and registration date) on the relevant register.

 Communicating with you

-- Transaction messaging, such as invoices and payment receipts.
+- Transaction messaging, such as responding to your questions and enquiries and sending invoices and payment receipts; and

 - Confirmation and additional information when you register for an event, attend a committee meeting or volunteer with us.